Learn Earn and Prosper (LEAP) Program

 - Willingness to undergo a criminal background check

-We will begin taking applications for 2015 in January.
+We are currently accepting applications for Summer 2016!.
 For more information about a LEAP Crew Leader position, please contact Kaelyn Modrak at (585)755-8064 or Kaelyn.Modrak@vycc.org

 “Before LEAP Crew, I was a very shy and insecure individual.
 I had never had a job and never met other visually impaired or blind people.
 I was hesitant to join the VYCC at first but the idea of learning important job and living skills as well as interacting with other visually impaired people my age was appealing.
 Since joining VYCC, I have been strongly encouraged to voice my opinion and help others find their voices as well.
 Having a job for the first time is a very rewarding feeling and I’ve made a lot of what I feel will be lifetime friends.” – Vanessa, 2013 LEAP Corps Member